Department of Business and Management

 Mission: The Department of Business and Management is dedicated to equipping Business students to respond ethically, think critically, communicate effectively, and perform with excellence as Christians in a changing world.

-Coursework in all majors is viewed from a global perspective and includes the undergraduate Business and Management Core Requirements and additional units in each specific major.
-Students are responsible to meet prerequisite requirements of any course in which they enroll.
-Students must achieve a minimum grade of “C-” in all business courses required for undergraduate Business, Accounting, and Marketing majors, and the Accounting, Business, Marketing and Management minors in the Department of Business and Management.
+Coursework in all majors is viewed from a global perspective and includes the undergraduate Business and Management Core Requirements, as well as additional units specific to each major.
+Students are responsible for meeting the prerequisite requirements of any course in which they enroll.
+In addition to the university's requirements, the Department of Business and Management requires that all majors and minors maintain a minimum GPA of 2.5 in all major coursework as part of the minimum graduation requirement.

 Students may complete a second major in the Department of Business and Management and have the second major indicated on their transcript; however, any courses taken to fulfill major requirements beyond the Business and Management Core may not be counted toward both majors.